ml4a/ml4a.github.io/_guides/ReverseObjectSearchFast.md

 Another thing to be aware of is that it's often a good idea to save smaller resolution/lower qualities images of your dataset, because if the image is large, then loading several dozen from disk for each detection may take much more runtime than the actual similarity calculation.

+## Why it's useful and ideas for future development

+{% include todo.html note="elaborate..." %}

+Besides for the obvious use cases, like real-time substitution of objects in a video stream, there are more practical uses for this procedure.
+Being able to quickly retrieve a set of nearest neighbor objects can facilitate the rapid labeling (or relabeling) of related objects for developing new datasets.